openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 removeDeviceData(deviceId: string): Promise&lt;void&gt;;

-Deletes data of a device from this KV store.
+Removes data of a device from this KV store.
 This method uses a promise to return the result.

 -   Parameters